Friday, January 31, 2020

 Overall: GOOD

-The third film directed by Paul Leni for Universal, (though second to still exist, 1927's The Chinese Parrot considered lost), The Man Who Laughs had an influence over future horror films if not being a horror film on its own merit.
-Well, it is also famous for inspiring in part the creation of DCs The Joker with all three of the character's creators giving credit to a photograph of Conrad Veidt for providing them something to base the Clown Prince of Crime's trademark, exaggerated grin off of.
-In fact it is Veidt's performance that acts as The Man Who Laugh's saving grace.
-Having appeared in a number of landmark German horror films, Veidt excels in a role here originally planned for Lon Chaney, utilizing his eyes for all of the emotion needed to make the focus of every one of his scenes be exclusively on him.
+The third film directed by Paul Leni for Universal, (though the second to still exist as 1927's The Chinese Parrot is considered lost), The Man Who Laughs had an influence over future horror films if not being a horror film on its own merit.
+Well, it is also famous for inspiring in part the creation of DCs The Joker, with all three of the character's creators giving credit to a photograph of Conrad Veidt for providing them something to base the Clown Prince of Crime's trademark, exaggerated grin off of.
+In fact it is Veidt's performance that acts as the movie's saving grace.
+Having appeared in a number of landmark German horror films, Veidt excels in a role here that was originally planned for Lon Chaney, utilizing his eyes for all of the emotion needed to make him the primary focus.
 Adapting another of Victor Hugo's novels after the success of The Hunchback of Notre Dame, (which likewise was a historical melodrama as opposed to a horror movie), Universal's soon to be maverick make-up man Jack Pierce was responsible for the title character's unsettling deformity.
-Said design is actually given a far more subtle look than the artist's future work, let alone the more elaborate make-ups of the studio's then current, top billed Man of 1,000 Faces Lon Chaney.
+Said design is actually given a more subtle look than the artist's future work, let alone the more elaborate make-ups of the studio's then current top billed Man of 1,000 Faces in Mr. Chaney.

 Tuesday, January 28, 2020